patrickcping/pingone-go/management/docs/SignOnPoliciesSignOnPolicyActionsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvironmentIDSignOnPoliciesPolicyIDActionsActionIDPutRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateSignOnPolicyActionRequest struct via the builder pattern

 Name | Type | Description  | Notes